YasminHeimann/MHCBinding/README.md

 # MHCBinding
-A project that cleans and analyses the IEDB.org database and trains MHCFlurry Deep network on multiple manipulated versions of the IEDB to increase performance
+The project is aiming to improve the prediction of MHC-I biniding affinity to immune epitopes by cleaning and analysing the IEDB.org DB and training the results using MHCFlurry deep learning network on multiple manipulated versions of the IEDB.

-Th IEDB database holds the binding affinity (Kd, EC50 etc.) of MHC molecules and immune epitopes
+The IEDB database holds the binding affinity (Kd, EC50 etc.) of MHC molecules and immune epitopes

+The project review and outcomes can be found in the final paper attached in the repository.